 How to make a DIY Garden lantern

-First off I set the boys off colouring in the plastic bottle with Sharpies.
+Wash and dry your bottle.
+Then let the kids loose with the pens.
 There is no right or wrong way to do this.
 The boys went mad and used every permanent marker that I had.
-You could, however, chose a smaller number of even add a pattern to your bottle.
+You could, however, choose a smaller number or even add a pattern to your bottle such as stripes, stars, flowers, or doodles.
+For younger kids, let them colour the whole surface.
+Alternatively, coat the outside in acrylic paint for bold, bright coverage.
+Metallic or glow-in-the-dark paints make especially fun lanterns.

-I then cut lines down the bottle using a craft knife to start and then my scissors.
+Cut lines down the bottle using a craft knife to start, and then my scissors.
 My lines are not all the same thickness, but you could measure them if you wanted too.

-Once you have cut the strips then you need to crease the strips.
+Once you have cut the strips, then you need to crease them.
 You do this by pushing the top of the bottle toward the bottom.
 This will cause the slits to collapse.
-Hold it in place and fold each slit in the center, creating a crease.
+Hold it in place and fold each slit in the centre, creating a crease.

-Then using a bradawl or a small screwdriver make two holes in the bottle lid, before taking your wire and threading throw to create a loop.
+Then using a bradawl or a small screwdriver make two holes in the bottle lid, before taking your wire and threading it through to create a loop.

 Then I threaded some beads onto some more wire and twisted that on to the cap.